Salvia nemorosa: Phytochemistry

+The word 'salvia' strings from the Latin word, 'salvare' which it is translated to "health".
+Places, such as Russia, tend to use 'salvia nemorosa' to help treat diarrhea as well as hemorrhages.

 Leaves of Salvia nemorosa have been used in Turkish medicine to stop bleeding by applying externally.
 Diterpenes and triterpenes have been isolated from aerial parts of S. nemorosa: nemorone, nemorosin, horminone, 7-acetylhorminone, salvinemorol, megastigmane glycosides (salvionosides A, B and C), pachystazone, salvipisone, α-amyrin, ursolic and oleanolic acids, stigmast-7-en-3-one, 24-methylenecycloartanol, stigmast-4-en-3-one, β-sitosterol, stigmast-7-enol, as well as flavonoids salvigenin, eupatilin, apigenin and luteolin.